101 Examples of Email Opening Sentences: How to choose the perfect Opening Lines for every occasion

-If you’re struggling to start your email and looking for inspiration, you’re not alone.
+If you’re struggling to start an email and looking for inspiration, you’re not alone.
 The opening sentence sets the tone for the rest of the message and can make or break your email’s success.
-In this article, we’ve compiled 110 examples of email opening sentences for every occasion, plus tips on how to write the perfect email opener.
+In this article, we’ve compiled 110 examples of email opening sentences for every occasion, plus 6 top tips on how to start an email.

 Why the Opening Line is Important

-Crafting a solid opening sentence can be tricky, but with a few tips, you can create an email that gets results.
+Crafting a solid opening sentence can be tricky, but with a few tips, you can create a professional email that gets results.

 1. Keep it short and sweet